gessinger-hj/gepard/README.md

 # Overview
 Gepard is a system consisting of a broker and connected clients.
 The communication is done via sockets or web-sockets.
-The sockets are always open so that any partner of a connection my be informed if this connection ended.
+The sockets are always open so that any partner of a connection may be informed if this connection ended.
 This is very useful in the area of semaphores and locks.

 Up to now a client is a standalone JavaScript program or a JavaScript app inside a browser.